Our Patients and Employees

 Rick Vandell

 Provider in a clinical setting with equipmentAt Saratoga Hospital, Richard Vandell and his laboratory colleagues see the benefits of System integration every day—for the Albany Med Health System and for patients throughout the region.
-Integration projects have reduced turnaround times for lab results, ensured access to hundreds of thousands of Covid-19 tests Systemwide, and saved over $5 million since 2018.
+Integration projects have reduced turnaround times for lab results, ensured access to hundreds of thousands of Covid-19 tests Systemwide during the pandemic, and saved over $5 million since 2018.

 “That’s $5 million more that we can reinvest in quality and service,” said Vandell, who joined Saratoga Hospital in 2013 as administrative director of laboratory services.
-Last year, he took on the added role of strategic director of laboratory integration for the System.
+He more recently took on the added role of strategic director of laboratory integration for the System.

 It’s a rewarding position for Vandell, who was drawn to lab services by his love for science and the opportunity to improve care by providing caregivers with timely, accurate diagnostic information.
 Now, via the System, his impact has increased considerably.